 you and your clients.
 Other things you need include a visible bet slip,

-option to switch language, user-friendly interface, readable text,
+the option to switch language, a user-friendly interface, readable text,

 several bet options, many sports markets and leagues from across the

 have to break the bank to launch their betting platforms.
 Instead, they

 can use another better option, pay per head.